MCFlowMace/P8pyWrapper/README.md

 # P8pyWrapper
-An attempt at universal python wrappers for the Project 8 simulation chain.
+Personal python wrappers for the Project 8 simulation chain.
 No ROOT installation required.

 ## Installation